adamlaycock/adamlaycock/README.md

 I’m an undergraduate student in Molecular Genetics at the University of Edinburgh, with an interest in **computational biology** and **bioinformatics**.
 I leverage **Python** and **R** to analyse, model, and interpret complex biological data.

 ## About Me
-I am fascinated by the **intersection of machine learning** and **biology**, I’m passionate about using these technologies to solve real-world biological problems, especially in areas like predicitive epidemiology and genomics.
+I am fascinated by the **intersection of machine learning** and **biology**, I’m passionate about using these technologies in areas like predicitive epidemiology and genomics.

 ## Current Focus
 - Python-based **clustering techniques** in scRNA-seq data.